AT&T

 What This Changed

-Rebuilding support around customer language made answers easier to find at scale.
-Customers found clearer paths to common tasks, support pages became easier to scan, and the experience reduced pressure on assisted support channels.
+The KMS governance model kept the taxonomy current after launch.
+Customers found clearer paths to common tasks, support pages became easier to scan, and the experience reduced pressure on assisted support channels, improving dwell times by 10–15 seconds on upper-level pages.